 Travel across the Yorkshire Dales and wild Pennines to the picturesque Lake District.
 Here a scenic wonderland awaits - rugged mountains and tranquil waters, inspiration to a host of English poets including Wordsworth, Coleridge, Tennyson and Shelley.
 After a visit to Wordsworth's grave in the village of Grasmere, cross into Scotland and stop briefly at Gretna Green.
 This is the famous spot where runaway lovers were married over the anvil at the blacksmith's shop.
 Then it's on to the majestic Scottish capital.
 At night, select departures will attend the spectacular Royal Edinburgh Military Tattoo - a colourful mix of pipes and drums, dance and display, set against the floodlit backdrop of Edinburgh Castle.
-(B) Stay Two Nights: Apex City of Edinburgh Hotel
+(B) Stay: Apex City Of Edinburgh Hotel.

 4 Scotland's City Of Culture.

 Join a Local Expert for a trip along Princes Street to see the ornate Victorian Gothic monument to Sir Walter Scott and the elegant 18th century New Town with its classical Adam facades.
-Over in the Old Town, visit the castle, home of Mons Meg, the Stone of Destiny and the Honours of Scotland, Scotland's glittering Crown Jewels.
-At the bottom of the Royal Mile, stands the Palace of Holyroodhouse - the official Scottish residence of Her Majesty, the Queen.
+Over in the Old Town, see the Palace of Holyroodhouse - the official Scottish residence of Her Majesty, the Queen and visit the castle, home of Mons Meg, the Stone of Destiny and the Honours of Scotland, Scotland's glittering Crown Jewels.
 The rest of the day is at leisure.
 Perhaps research your family tartan in the Tartan Centre or visit the art treasures in the National Gallery?
 (B)

 5 The Highland Capital Of Inverness.